Data Recovery After RAID Array Format on NAS QNAP Turbo Station TS-453BT3 / TS-453BU: Step-by-Step Recovery

 By following these recommended practices, you can minimize the risk of potential data loss and ensure the reliability of your backups on QNAP Turbo Station TS-453BT3 / TS-453BU devices.

-Although NAS Turbo Station TS-453BT3 / TS-453BU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-453BT3 / TS-453BU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view